sneakyweasel/photon/README.md

-# photon
+# Photon

-Quantum photon viz
+Quantum photon visualization written for QG2 at CQT.

+## How to

+- yarn install
+- webpack --watch
+- yarn serve

+## Tech

+- Typescript
+- D3